 Electric guitars around the $300 price range need to be at least aim for adjustable bridge configuration, that’s exactly what Ibanez is offering with both of these guitars.

-the bridge and tailpiece are excellent than anything I’ve seen on other hollow-body electric guitars in the similar price range.
+the bridge and tailpiece are excellent than anything I’ve seen on other hollow-body electric guitars in a similar price range.

 I will say, hardware is slightly kind of a mixed bag here. because we’re getting a plastic nut here that causes a little bit of string noise.
 Even tuners seem to be basic but, to my surprise, they really hold the strings into their positions making your tuning job much easier.